Working at height in Snodland

 Service profile across Snodland

-Across the Snodland corporate estate, the recurring service mix is mansafe and safety line testing to BS EN 795 Type C, eyebolt pull testing to BS EN 795 Type A for window cleaning anchors, abseil anchor six-monthly inspection on tall buildings using rope access for facade maintenance, and guardrail testing on the parapet edges of the larger commercial buildings.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across the Snodland processing estate — the paper mill and the Holborough industrial sites on the Medway — the recurring service mix is mansafe and safety-line testing to BS EN 795 Type C along the long process and warehouse roofs, guardrail testing on the plant decks that carry routine maintenance traffic, and ladder fall-arrest inspection on the high-cycle access routes serving process plant.
+Eyebolt pull testing to BS EN 795 Type A covers the window-cleaning anchors on the office and retail blocks.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness